How to Install Rust on Linux Mint 22 and 21

 Next Steps With Rust on Linux Mint

-With Rust installed on Linux Mint, you have a working compiler, Cargo, and a verified build path whether you chose rustup or Mint’s APT packages.
-If you want a fuller editor setup, install VS Code on Linux Mint or install Git on Linux Mint, then keep the Rust Book nearby as you move from simple crates to larger projects.
+Rust is installed on Linux Mint with a tested build path, whether you chose rustup or Mint’s APT packages.
+If you used rustup, keep rust-analyzer wired into your editor, then use the Rust Book as you move from a hello-world crate to larger projects.

 Search LinuxCapable